 - If you’re short on time, skip the candied nuts.
 I love all of the textures happening in this recipe with the delicate pears, creamy ricotta and the crunchy nuts, but this recipe tastes great even without them.

 - Make the nuts sweeter.
-I use these as a salty balance to the sweet fruit, but you can reduce the salt in the nuts to keep them on the sweeter side.
+I use these as a salty balance to the sweet fruit, but you can reduce the salt in the nuts to keep them on the sweeter side or use our recipe for cinnamon vanilla candied almonds which use more sugar and are a little sweeter.

 - Keep the nuts but swap them out.
 Pecans, walnuts, or hazelnuts would work just as well as almonds.
 The pecans would give you something sweeter and the walnuts and hazelnuts would add an earthiness.